 - Inspira Santa Marta Hotel (from €110) – Situated just off of Avenida de Liberdade, this upmarket eco-hotel offers boutique accommodation that’s decorated according to Feng Shui principles.
 The hotel will happily cater to vegans on request, and their on-site Mediterranean restaurant offers an excellent selection of vegan, vegetarian, and lactose-free dishes. .

 - Casa do Mercado Lisboa (from €80) – A boutique B&B that’s located in Cais do Sodré near the popular Time Out Market, Casa do Mercado Lisboa also runs an organic and bio restaurant, and happily caters to vegans at breakfast time.

 Another option is to stay in self-catering accommodation and have breakfast at home.
 Most Portuguese supermarkets now stock a range of vegan-friendly products including almond and soy milk, and there are also a few health food supermarkets like:

 Alternatively again, you could have breakfast at a vegan-friendly café.

 - Foodprintz café – Open for breakfast, lunch, and early dinner, this yoga studio and café offers an organic, locally-sourced menu that’s ideal for vegans. (map)

-- AO 26 Vegan Food Project – One of the most popular vegan restaurants, this restaurant offers a selection of snacks, sandwiches, salads, and deserts, as well as a changing dish of the day (map)
+- AO 26 Vegan Food Project – One of the most popular vegan restaurants, this restaurant offers a selection of snacks, sandwiches, salads, and desserts, as well as a changing dish of the day (map)